 This time of the year, my main love is watching the butterfly garden.
 I enjoy just sitting and watching one of Gods most delicate creatures.
 The butterfly.
 Since all the rain, the flowers have flourished.
 Zinnias, sunflowers, Mexican sunflower, miniature cosmos, sage, marigolds, lantana, and milkweed.
 I also have flat leaf parsley and dill for a host plant.
 Those are growing back from being munched on and will come back here in Central Florida.
 I really love, well I should say, the birds really love my easy DIY Tomato Cage Bird Bath.
 It looks so nice in my garden.

 Tons of bees love coming to my butterfly garden too.

 All of these flowers are started from seed.
 Some come back on their own.
 In about a month or so, I will start harvesting the seeds for next year and put them in small containers.
 But, I will have to wait until they dry off well enough first.

 I am also growing Lemon Balm this year.
 I think it doesn’t like the really wet weather we are having.
 I hope when it cools down it will spike and the butterflies will enjoy it.
 Lemon Balm is a great herb to grow and really easy to grow from seeds.

-Now its on to getting ready for the fall garden and I will start planting seeds in September.
+Now it’s on to getting ready for the fall garden and I will start planting seeds in September.